Sonja Egenes: Biography

 She attended St. Olaf College and the University of Iowa; before graduating from Iowa State University (B.S. degree, 1951).
 Egenes was awarded a Fulbright scholarship to Norway.
-For 5 years she was a teacher at Randall High School in Randall, Iowa; followed by serving as a teacher of American government at Iowa State University in Ames, from 1960 to 1961.
+For 5 years, she worked as a teacher at Randall High School in Randall, Iowa; followed by serving as a teacher of American government at Iowa State University in Ames, from 1960 to 1961.

-In 1962 her political career began as a Congressional candidate, she was a member of the Republican Party.
+In 1962, her political career began as a Congressional candidate, she was a member of the Republican Party.
 She served as a member of the Iowa House of Representatives in the 33rd district from 1971 until 1973; and in the Iowa 43rd district from 1973 until 1983.
 In 1979, Egenes proposed the state of Iowa to cut off student aid to Iranians on the 34 campuses in the state, which would expel them during the Iranian Revolution.

 She died on November 27, 1984, in Iowa City, Iowa at age 54.